 For drivers of smaller vehicles, it might take time to get used to the much larger braking distance of a large commercial truck.

 It really comes down to simple physics: The bigger the rig, the longer it takes to stop.

 For example, compared to an average-sized car, it takes an 18-wheeler 40% longer to stop.
 A fully loaded tractor-trailer traveling at 55 mph on dry pavement will travel approximately 390 more feet in 4.5 seconds before stopping.

 Fleet safety managers should ensure that drivers complete a driver training program.
-Create training videos or offer defensive driving techniques that compare the differences in braking distances.
+They may also want to create training videos so their safety messages are promoted clearly and concisely, or offer defensive driving techniques that compare the differences in braking distances.